Criteria for Sectorial Rankings

 The data according to which the rating is determined is a sales turnover.

 The figure by which the rating is determined is a sales turnover.
-In addition, the ranking of leading companies in high-tech was based on an increase in revenues.
+In addition, the ranking of leading companies in high-tech was based on % of increase in revenues.

 By operating revenue.
 In addition, the leading trade companies were ranked according to the % of increase in revenues.